5 Mistakes to Avoid When Buying Digital Menu Boards for Your Restaurant

 4. Text over Digital Menu

-Many small businesses believe just display their menu in simple text on digital menu.
-Today’s audiences are excessively exposed to multimedia contents.
-Therefore, when the digital signage only displays text and nothing else, it will simply become background noise and distraction that your audience will automatically ignore.
+Many small businesses believe in just displaying their menu in simple text on a digital menu.
+Today’s audiences are excessively exposed to multimedia content.
+Therefore, when your digital signage solutions are limited to displaying mere text without engaging elements, it risks becoming mere background noise—a distracting presence that your audience will instinctively tune out.

 5. Constant Menu